julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ### Jule 0.1.4 and Higher Versions

 Jule supports Windows API.
 Our GitHub Action workflows use Clang (not MinGW) on Windows machines to compile Jule programs.
-In Jule 0.1.4, the `std/sys` package and whole standard library implemented using Windows API.
+In Jule 0.1.4, the `std/sys` package and standard library were implemented using Windows API.

-If you encounter issues about Windows support, please report us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).
+If you encounter issues with Windows support, please report them to us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).

 ### From Jule 0.0.14 to Jule 0.1.3

 Jule supports the Windows API.
 Our GitHub Action workflows use Clang (not MinGW) on Windows machines to compile Jule programs.
 However, Windows API support is not guaranteed to work as expected.
-When using the Windows API,, your program may be able to compile successfully, but may need to take additional actions like linking missing libraries.
-If you encounter issues like that, please report us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).
+When using the Windows API, your program may be able to compile successfully, but it may need to take additional actions like linking missing libraries.
+If you encounter issues like that, please report them to us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).

 ### Jule 0.0.13 and Older Versions